+Employees hired after January 1, 2021, will be only allowed to enroll in the GTCMHIC Standard Platinum Plan at the employee cost share of 15% of the monthly premium.

 retiree health insurance plan:

+(changes would only impact future retirees, not current retirees.)

 2. Use of Sick Time:

 If a retiree has accrued “sick time” balance and wishes to continue health insurance coverage they may do so.
 Sick time, up to 960 hours or 120 days, will be exchanged for months of continued health insurance coverage (individual or family) until the sick time is depleted.
-For each month of provided retiree health coverage the sick bank at retirement will be reduced by 16 hours until the sick bank is depleted.
-Once the sick bank is depleted the retiree may continue coverage under the applicable Premium Percentage.
+For each month of provided retiree health coverage the sick time at retirement will be reduced by an established number of hours until the sick time is depleted.
+Once the sick time is depleted the retiree may continue coverage under the applicable Premium Percentage.
 Premiums are due by the 20th of the month preceding the coverage month.
 The Commission reserves the right to cancel any retiree’s insurance coverage for accounts 60 days or more past due.
+At no time would any unused sick time be paid out.

 Established hours: